Pilea pumila (L.) A. Gray - Clearweed

 Morphology

-Monoecious or dioecious annual to 50 cm, with smooth and pellucid (translucent) stems and leaves.
-Leaves opposite, shiny, ovate, to 12 cm, serrate to crenate-serrate, cuneate to rounded at the base on long petioles.
-Flowers borne in cymes from the middle and upper leaf axils; calyx persistent, deeply lobed, the lobes about equal; calyx of male flowers 4-parted; stamens 4; calyx of female flowers 3-parted; stigma sessile.
-Achenes smooth, mostly less than 1.1 mm, green to yellowish, usually marked with purple on the side.
+Monoecious or dioecious annual to 50 cm, with smooth and pellucid (translucent) stems and leaves; leaves opposite, shiny, ovate, to 12 cm, serrate to crenate-serrate, cuneate to rounded at the base on long petioles; flowers borne in cymes from the middle and upper leaf axils; calyx persistent, deeply lobed, the lobes about equal; calyx of male flowers 4-parted; stamens 4; calyx of female flowers 3-parted; stigma sessile; achenes green to yellowish, usually marked with slightly raised purple spots on the sides, 1.3-2 mm long and 55-70% as wide; seed smooth.

 Notes